shriyala/fas-powershell/docs/Get-FasAuthorizationCertificate.md

 The Federated Authentication Service works by dynamically issuing user logon certificates from a Microsoft Certificate Authority.
 To do this it must first be granted an "Authorization Certificate" (often called an RA or Enrollement Agent certificate) to authenticate to the Certificate Authority.

-This command lists all of the WaitingForApproval, Ok, Expired and NotYetValid Authorization certificates available to the FAS server.
+This command lists all the Authorization certificates on the FAS server.

-The certificate and private key are stored in a container based on the "TrustArea" GUID.
+The status of each certificate may be one of the following:
+  Ok - the certificate is OK
+  WaitingForApproval - the certificate request is pending approval by the CA administrator Expired - the certificate is expired
+  NotYetValid - the certificate is not yet valid Denied - the certificate request was denied (a reason string is provided)

 ## Examples